-- Singer Catherine Rodriguez has her Web site at onlycatherine.com, but for no
+- Singer Catherine Rodriguez had her Web site at onlycatherine.com (no

-obvious reason it says in it (only if you have Flash; the site doesn't appear at all otherwise) that it's
+obvious reason it said in it (only if you have Flash; the site didn't appear at all otherwise) that it's

 "© 2007 Catherine Rodriguez.com".
 Unfortunately, the domain referenced there (once you strip out the space, which

-is not allowed in domain names), is for sale and apparently does not belong
+is not allowed in domain names), was for sale and apparently did not belong

 to the singer in question.